 What is Kapparot?

-Kapparot is a controversial custom that takes place among a small portion of the Jewish community between the high holidays, Rosh Hashanah and Yom Kippur.
-The practice involves circling or swinging a live chicken around one’s head while reciting the appropriate text asking God to transfer one’s sins to the chicken.
+Kapparot is a custom that takes place between the Jewish high holidays, Rosh Hashanah and Yom Kippur.
+While some people follow the tradition of using live chickens, others follow the tradition of using coins.
+For those who use chickens, the practice involves circling or swinging a live chicken around one’s head while reciting the appropriate text asking God to transfer one’s sins to the chicken.
 It is not an offering, but rather “a ‘substitute’ for the individual, as an atonement for his or her sins.”
 Thus, the translation for “Kapparot” is “Atonements.”
 The chicken is slaughtered and donated to the poor for food.
 It also may be sold and then the money donated to a charitable cause.
 Kapparot doesn’t absolve an individual of their sins; rather, the hope is that any punishment that the individual might have received for those sins is transferred to the chicken.

 Modern-day criticism of Kapparot based on its unethical, cruel, and unsafe practices are plentiful.
 However, criticism of the tradition dates back to close to Kapparot’s conception.
 Kapparot does not originate in the Torah or the Talmud.
 The first known discussion actually occurred in the 9th century.
 Scholars noted that the Hebrew word “gever” means both “man” and “chicken” and thus, “punishment of the bird can be substituted for that of a person.”
 However, many Rabbis disapproved and advocated against this practice, most often because they considered it a superstition or a “pagan custom that had mistakenly made its way into Jewish practice.”
 In addition to these religious and theoretical oppositions to the practice, many Rabbis opposed Kapparot due to the cruelty that it involves.
 For example, one of the stories in Shivchei Ha-Ari points to the “principle that one cannot commit a sin—in this case, cruelty to animals—in order to do a mitzvah.”